FormantIO/toolkit/README.md

 This ThreeJS element will show a URDF of a robot using the zipped URDF uploaded for formant and control it's joint states in realtime.

+### three-formant-video

+This ThreeJS element will show a realtime video stream of your device as a plane.

 ## I don't want to use these libraries, how do I use the HTTP API?